 A focus upon place has become integral to public policy.
 Are cities the only sites of economic growth for the foreseeable future?
 Are profound spatial inequalities unavoidable given the agglomeration effects associated with technological innovation?
 What difference would a more place-based focus make to the promotion of productivity and innovation?
 Is devolution the answer to some of our most pressing challenges?
 And, what sort of constitutional arrangements are most appropriate to allow policy-makers to respond to place-based concerns?

-It includes a major research project, Between Two Unions, examining the implications of Brexit for the territorial governance of the UK, funded by the ESRC, and the Digital State project led by Dr Tanya Filer.
+This programme includes a new project, led by Dr Davide Luca, on ‘The ‘Left-behind’ across Europe’, which offers a data-driven analysis of some of the major political consequences and underlying causes of the deep spatial inequalities that are opening up in different European countries.
+It also includes the ESRC funded Between Two Unions, examining the implications of Brexit for the territorial governance of the UK, and the Digital State project led by Dr Tanya Filer.

 This programme is headed by Professor Diane Coyle.